ECNTechnology/mycloudpbx-kb/guides/pbx/readme.md

 ## Call Recordings

+Call recordings can be enabled for inbound calls (per call route), outbound calls (per extensions), or both.

 ### Enabling Call Recordings

 To turn on call recordings for a call route, you must first enable the call recording functionality on your PBX.